| |

 psychotherapy

 in St. Gallen.
-From 2003-08, committee member of the
+From 2003-2008 committee member and from

 Psychotherapeutinnen und Psychotherapeuten Verband

-the Swiss Foundation Pro
+as council member of the Swiss Foundation Pro Mente Sana.

-Mente Sana.
 In 2002, founded his own

 publishing company (www.ittenbooks.ch).
 Book publications